 FULL NUDITY WITH IDENTITY CONCEALED

 A model’s identity can be concealed in a number of ways, such as wearing a mask, having a model always look away, hide their face with their hair, only shooting from the neck down, editing out identifying marks or tattoos, or putting a black bar across the eyes or whole face.
 Some models are comfortable with full nudity, but feel the need to conceal their identity due to a large range of reasons, often due to work, or social reasons.
 This is an option for those who have those concerns.
+NOTE, the more heavily tattooed you are or the more unique identifying marks and piercings you have, the more difficult this will be to achieve for the photographer / videographer.

 FULL NUDITY